fel1n3/ctf_docs/CyberApocalypse_2021.md

 ### Alien Camp

 This was another classic netcat parsing challenge.
-I like these a lot and this was a little more complex than the one's I've done before.
+I like these a lot and this was a little more complex than the ones I've done before.

 ![See code here](https://github.com/jp1995/ctf_docs/blob/main/scripts/alien_camp.py)